dome9/cloud-bots-gcp/README.md

 # Log Collection for Troubleshooting

 The cloudbots send log information to Dome9, that is used for troubleshooting.
 By default, this is enabled for all bots.
-You can disable this in your Azure account.
+You can disable this in your GCP account.
 Select the  function, and set the environment variable SEND_LOGS to False.
 This will apply to all bots in the account.
 By default, this is set to True, enabling logs.

 Each account is controlled by the variable for the function configured in that account.